 As we’ve helped prepare several of our candidates for these types of interviews – we’ve found the following list helpful in preparing:

 - Monitor your surroundings.
-Your computer should be set up in a room that is quite, well lit and clean.
-Ensure your background does not have distracting posters, pictures or wall paper.
+Your computer should be set up in a room that is quiet, well-lit, and clean.
+Ensure your background does not have distracting posters, pictures or wallpaper.

 - Test your equipment.
-The night before your interview, ensure your software, microphone, camera and internet connection are working correctly.
-Test your internet connection again 15 minutes before your interview to ensure you’re call can begin on time.
+The night before your interview, ensure your software, microphone, camera, and internet connection are working correctly.
+Test your internet connection again 15 minutes before your interview to ensure you’re calling can begin on time.